 When in doubt, Welsey thought that drinking cold water or taking cold baths could cure most illnesses (including breast cancer); some of his suggestions, like using chamomile tea to soothe an upset stomach, have survived today.
-Other cures he whipped up, though, are decidedly strange.
+Other natural remedies he whipped up, though, are decidedly strange.
 Here are a few of them.

 1. To Cure An Ague